Smart Grids Data Analysis: A Systematic Mapping Study: SMS Results

+\textit{C3.
+Events analysis} collects more variety of articles, covering data stream processing (like Chen \textit{et al.}~\citeM{SMS020:Chen2014a} that provide big data classification for data streams in SG), clustering of events (like Klinginsmith \textit{et al.}~\citeM{SMS084:Klinginsmith201775} that propose a comparison of different clustering algorithms for SG events), anomaly detection (like Fu \textit{et al.} \citeM{SMS126:Fu2014} identifying efficiently critical events from smart meters for online learning), recommendations for energy utilization (like Hosoe \textit{et al.}~\citeM{SMS060:Hosoe2016}, suggesting a recommendation system based on events of home appliances usage), smart meters grouping (like Ilic \textit{et al.}~\citeM{SMS117:Ilic2013a} grouping smart meter events for forecasting).
+The category is more focused on \textit{"data streams"} and \textit{"critical events"} with sources deriving from PMU data.
+Clustering techniques are often relevant for the data analysis process in this category.

+\textit{C4.
+Load segregation} is focused on Non-intrusive Appliance Load Monitoring (NIALM).
+Examples are Kramer \textit{et al.}~\citeM{SMS110:Kramer2012} that propose an ensemble of models for appliances identification based on power consumption, and Koutitas \textit{et al.}~\citeM{SMS168:Koutitas20161665} that decompose smart meter data to associate the data points with the operation of the smart home appliances by using fuzzy logic and pattern recognition.

+\textit{C5.
+Power loads / consumption} is focused on consumption clustering, prediction, consumption data analysis and modelling.
+For example, Lee \textit{et al.}~\citeM{SMS008:Lee2012b} use a neural network model for a power consumption prediction model for demand forecasting.
+Hernandez \textit{et al.}~\citeM{SMS006:Hernandez2012} cluster energy consumption patterns in industrial parks using Self Organizing Maps and k-means clustering, while Faria \textit{et al.}~\citeM{SMS022:Faria2014a} determine the expected consumption per customer, linking the consumption to the commercial losses.

+\textit{C6.
+Power quality} is focused on several aspects.
+Power quality disturbances classification deals with the analysis of power disturbance, for example Barbosa \textit{et al.}~\citeM{SMS011:Barbosa2013} provide a classification of power quality disturbances using decision trees.
+Power data compression is another sub-area: for example, Khan \textit{et al.}~\citeM{SMS036:Khan2015a} provide a data compression and denoising for power signals based on wavelet transforms.
+Meter placement for quality estimation deals with optimal smart meter location, like in Ali \textit{et al.}~\citeM{SMS046:Ali20161552} that look into optimizing meter placement to identify the best power links for improvement of power quality.
+Overall, the C6 category is more focused on the evaluation of data quality by using wavelet transforms techniques, while classification aspects are addressed mainly with the application of neural networks.

-Category \textit{C7. pricing} is more focused on "electricity market" and "pricing forecasts" with classification and "support vector" machine techniques.
-Also in this category, smart meters do not play a major role, as the articles are more focused on market characteristics and on the power distribution network.
+\textit{C7.
+Pricing} is focused on various aspects of price definition and estimation in the context of SGs.
+Price forecasting studies are many in this category, like Mori \textit{et al.}~\citeM{SMS010:Mori2012c} that propose a method based on fuzzy logic for electric price zone forecasting.
+Pricing can also play a role on customer behaviour, like demonstrated by Waczowicz \textit{et al.}~\citeM{SMS042:Waczowicz2015a} that study how dynamic pricing affects households power consumption.
+The category C7 is more focused on "electricity market" and "pricing forecasts" with classification problems solved by Support Vector Machines (SVM).
+In this category, smart meters do not play a major role, as the articles are more focused on market characteristics and on the power distribution network.